gkappler/CombinedParsers.jl/docs/src/index.md

 - The work was strongly inspired by the great Scala [fastparse](https://github.com/lihaoyi/fastparse) package, and also the [elm parser](https://package.elm-lang.org/packages/elm/parser/latest/).
 - [Parsers.jl](https://github.com/JuliaData/Parsers.jl), a collection of parsers for date and primitive types, inspired the [`parse`](@ref) methods.
 - [Automa.jl](https://github.com/BioJulia/Automa.jl), a Julia package for text validation, parsing, and tokenizing based on state machine compiler.
 The package compiles deterministic finite automata.
-(Currently there is no inter-operation possible, because in `Automa` processing of parsed tokens is done with actions and UTF8 support is lacking).
+(Currently there is no inter-operation possible, because in `Automa` processing of parsed tokens is done with actions).
 - [ParserCombinator.jl](https://github.com/andrewcooke/ParserCombinator.jl) was a great inspiration.
   Yet I decided for a new design with a focus on transformations and type inference with parametric types, instead of basing this work off `ParserCombinator`, written before 2016 (and fixed for Julia 1.0 in 2018).
   `CombinedParsers` integrates into the Julia 1.0 Iteration API, small `Union{Nothing,T} where T` types instead of using Nullables, compiler optimizations and generated functions.